isti115/BlenderRenderController/README.md

 Original post by me on Blender StackExchange: http://blender.stackexchange.com/a/44906/20611

+## UPDATE:

+This program has been more or less deprecated, since **multithreaded rendering is now natively implemented in blender for the video sequence editor**, but since this project allows a more granular approach for setting up chunks and the number of threads, it could still be useful for:
+* Rendering on multiple machines and stitching the results together afterwards (for which copying them into a single folder and using this program's functionality is enough)
+* Rendering in the background without using up all the resources of the computer

+Because of these I will still leave it up here, but won't necessarily provide updates / support for it.
+The latest version I have tested with is Blender 2.9, for which the installation path has changed a little bit, but after updating the environmental variables it seems to work perfectly fine.

 ### Warning!
 This repository is not really well maintained, I recommend checking out mikeycal's script instead for a more active project:
 https://github.com/mikeycal/the-video-editors-render-script-for-blender